 Engage People for Higher Profits

-Recent studies and research lend support to the simple fact that happier employees increase productivity.
+Studies and research lend support to the simple fact that happier employees increase productivity.
 This, in turn, helps drive higher profits.
-Below, are just a few examples:
+Below, are just a few examples of productive people strategies:

-A Gallup study in 2015 reports that 50.8% of the workforce in the US were ‘not engaged’.
+A Gallup study reports that 50.8% of the workforce in the US were ‘not engaged’.
 Furthermore, another 17.2% were ‘actively disengaged’.
-These employees, while not hostile, did the bare minimum.
-They made little effort to go the extra mile.
+Consequently, these employees, while not hostile, did the bare minimum.
+Clearly, they made little effort to go the extra mile.
 Moreover, they were more likely to miss work and resign.

 Lack of employee engagement is a global issue.
 In 2016, Gallup published a report on how Germany is negatively affected by disengaged employees.
 84% of employees in the country were considered to be ‘disengaged’ or ‘actively disengaged’.
-This results in an estimated loss of €75 billion to €99 billion annually from lost productivity.
+Thus, this resulted in an estimated loss of €75 billion to €99 billion annually from lost productivity.

 The Human Capital Institute: